Top Brands Making The Most Of Video Marketing

 Surprisingly, almost 81% of marketers in manufacturing use a video marketing strategy.
 That’s an extremely large number, especially when you don’t see as many marketers using video outside of this industry.

-Many manufacturers have used videos as a way to showcase the products, services, and testimonials of previous clients on their websites.
+Manufacturers use this medium as a way to showcase the products, services, and customer testimonial videos of previous clients on their websites.
 A great example of this is MSC putting up videos on their platform.
 They released several videos on the aerospace manufacturing products they deal in!

 Educational or Instructional type videos don’t just work for Facebook.
 They’re really useful for finance industries – banks specifically – who wish to instill confidence in their customers.